mathias/projects/docs/neighborhood-server.md

 The Pi will prompt you to create a user and set its password.
 Log in as that user.

-Use `nmcli` to set up the wifi connection to the real house wifi for the time being.
+Use `nmcli` to set up the wifi connection to a real wifi network that is connected to the internet, for the time being.

 ```
 nmcli dev status